 When to install a sod lawn: Sod has revolutionized the lawn business!
 Now you can install a sod lawn anytime during the year when the ground can be tilled.
 There is no need to wait for the “right” season to put in your lawn.

-Sod is a good investment: From bare soil to lush, green lawn in just hours – sod is the only way to go and is relatively inexpensive to use.
-In the few hours it takes to install your sod lawn, your property value increases significantly and even more in aesthetic value.
+Sod is a good investment: From bare soil to lush, green lawn in just hours – sod is the only way to go and is relatively inexpensive to install.
+In the few hours it takes to put in your sod lawn, your property value increases significantly and even more in aesthetic value.

 A beautiful lawn will increase the value of your home by 5-10%.

 Turf VS.Seed Comparison:

 |Time of year to install||Not recommended for Winter or Summer, possible in spring, best in Fall for most areas.||Year round installation, even on frozen ground if sod is available.|

 |Soil Preparation||Same for all types of lawn installation: Deeply till soil, add necessary amendments and fertilizers, grade and level for smooth surface, remove all debris, lightly pack and moisten.|

 |Water Requirements||Highest water needs – Bare soil will dry quickly.
 Water lightly for 3-4 weeks keeping surface moist, begin to apply 1-inch of water per week after first mowing.||Lowest water needs – Water at installation to a depth of 6-inches, then light watering for the next 2-3 weeks.
 Grass will shade soil and prevent drying.|